Arriving of Krakonos Festival

 Amongst the Czechs, Krakonos is best known thanks to the popular fairy-tale series “Krkonosske Pohadky”, where Krakonos, with the occasional help from Ance and Kuba, two love-birds, and an older hunter, stands against a local noble for whom Ance, Kuba, and the hunter work.
 The noble, Trauntumberk, is the epitome of a greedy, envious, and all around obnoxious person who seeks to fill his pockets without any regard toward his surroundings.
 And as such, would destroy the nature of Krkonose if not stopped by Krakonos.
 The fairy tale was created by Bozena Simkova and Marie Kubatova.
 In 2013, the show was voted the most-viewed in Czech television, as well as the best fairy tale ever written.

 The role of guardian of the mountains and forest remains with Krakonos to this day, and every year, Krakonos himself comes down from his mountains to celebrate the beginning of spring with the people living nearby.
 Every Czech city celebrates the tradition differently, but Krakonos always comes down to celebrate with the Czech people.
 Krakonos usually arrives in a carriage, tells the people to be kind toward nature, and not to harm its inhabitants in any way.
-After that, he entertains the children with stories of his endeavours, drinks the best beer he is offered, and then leaves to guard the mountains once again.
+After that, he entertains the children with stories of his endeavors, drinks the best beer he is offered, and then leaves to guard the mountains once again.